XushengLuo/TLRRT_star/README.md

 ```python
 self.formula = '[]<> e1 && []<> e2 && []<> e3 && []<>(e4 && <>(e5 && <> e6)) && <> e7 && []<>e8 && (!e7 U e8)'
 ```
-It presents high performance when the following code in [buchi_parse.py](buchi_parse.py) is uncommented.
+where each subformula is randomly generated, so is the initial location of each robot.
+It took less time when the following code in [buchi_parse.py](buchi_parse.py) is uncommented.
 ```python
 if ' && ' in symbol: continue
 ```